-A reliable car is one you can trust - it won't let you down.
-But no amount of test drives or chats with your local car dealer will tell you how reliable a car really is.
+A reliable car is one you can trust and won't let you down.
+But no amount of test drives or chats with your local dealer will tell you how reliable a car really is.

-Every year we survey thousands of drivers to find out if they've had any problems with their car.
+Every year, we survey thousands of drivers to find out if they've had any problems with their car.
 These can range from minor issues to catastrophic failures.
-We then use the results to identify which brands make the most reliable cars.
-And the least.
+We then use the results to identify which brands make the most-reliable vehicles – and the least.

-Use our tool below to see the common faults, breakdown rates and average amount of time spent off the road for 34 different car brands.
-And find the most and least reliable car brand in 2020.
+Use our tool below to see the common faults, breakdown rates and average amount of time spent off the road for 36 different brands.
+And find the most and least-reliable brand in 2022.

-The most reliable car brand received a full five-star score for cars aged three years and under, and also for cars that are three to eight years old.
-Only two other brands managed this rating for both age groups.
+The most-reliable car brand received a full five-star score for cars aged 0-4 years and also for cars that are 5-9 and 10 to 15 years old.
+No other brands managed this rating for all three age groups.

-A five-star score means that in the few instances the brand's cars did go wrong, they were typically fixed in less than a quarter of a day.
+A five-star score means that there were very few instances where the brand's cars had to go to the garage to get something fixed, and even fewer instances of them breaking down.
 This helps to cement our top brand's position as the most dependable car brand there is.

-Its compact SUV was its most reliable model.
-During the first three years of its life, this reliable car had one of the lowest fault rates of the hundreds of cars we collected information from in our survey.
+This brand's hybrid car was one of its most-reliable models.
+Not a single vehicle made by this brand broke down during the first four years of its life, which meant it had one of the lowest breakdown rates of the hundreds of vehicles we collected information from in our survey.

-It was also the only manufacturer to get the the lowest mark possible (one star) for both its new and old cars.
+On the flip side, the least-reliable brand was the only one to get the lowest mark possible – one star out of five – for both its newer and older cars.

 Faults are weighted according to seriousness.
-So the more severe the fault and the more time the car is off the road, the harder the model will be hit in our results.
+So the more severe the fault and the more time the car is off the road, the harder the model's reliability score will be hit in our results.